 Who can access the information contained in the Register?

-No, access to the information is free
+No, access to information is free.

-These are causes for cancellation of registration:
+The following are reasons for cancellation of registration:

 a) Express resignation due to cessation of activities as an interest group.